-To achieve these goals, the Center has launched three research programs, in Policy Design, in Policy Analysis and Assessment, and in the Practical Process of Policy Formation.
-In collaboration with other related universities and research institutes, the Center conducts various policy-oriented research projects, which aim to contribute to the promotion of evidence-based policy discussion, and effective policy formation and implementation.
+To achieve these goals, the Center, in collaboration with relevant academic and research institutions, conducts several policy-oriented research projects that contribute to the promotion of evidence-based policy discussion and effective policy formation and implementation.
+The center activities also include a network by early- and mid-career government officials, training of incumbent government officials involved in policymaking, student internship, and holding seminars.